Human blunders seen at heart of Italy ship disaster

 "These ships routinely face the worst that nature can throw at them, whether it's the Bay of Biscay in December or whether it's a Caribbean tropical storm or the high seas of the Antarctic ocean.
 These ships are stable in those conditions and they are safe."

-CLIA's Thompson said new cruise liners were fitted with propeller systems that enabled more maneuverability.
+CLIA's Thompson said new cruise liners were fitted with propeller systems that enabled more manoeuvrability.

 "To actually turn a ship .. is much more quickly done than in the past," he said.
 "This is such a one-off event, passengers can and should feel safe cruising on modern cruise ships."